OpenKH/OpenKh/docs/tool/GUI.ModsManager/index.md

   - name: files/modified_msn.bar
 ```

-* `binarc` - Specifies a modification to a subfile within a binarc, using one of the available methods.
+* `binarc` (KH2, BBS, DDD) - Specifies a modification to a subfile within a binarc, using one of the available methods.
 See `binarc methods` for details on implementing a specific method.

 Asset Example